 Vehicle Miles Travelled (VMT) per person in the county declined drastically from the early 2000s to 2009 and then it leveled off with minor fluctuations between 2010 and 2019.
+Factors that could have influenced the VMT decline in the early 2000s include increased in safe and connected bike facilities; improved sidewalks; expanded transit services; increase in compact, mixed use land use developments; and general economic conditions, including the 2008 - 2009 Great Recession.
 In 2020, VMT per capita collapsed as a result of the COVID-19 pandemic but since then we have seen a slow increase in VMT as employees return to work and the economy recovers.